vsch/user-privilege-mapper/readme.md

         "vsch/user-privilege-mapper": "~1.0"

-2. After updating composer, add the ServiceProviders to the providers array in app/config/app.php and comment out the original TranslationServiceProvider:
+2. After updating composer, add the ServiceProviders to the providers array in app/config/app.php

         'Vsch\UserPrivilegeMapper\UserPrivilegeMapperServiceProvider',